dotnet/systemweb-adapters/docs/remote-authentication/remote-authentication.md

 1. When requests are processed by the ASP.NET Core app, the `RemoteAuthenticationAuthHandler` will attempt to authenticate the user for the request.
     1. The handler will first check whether the endpoint the request is being routed to has remote authentication metadata enabled (via a `[RemoteAuthentication]` or a call to `RequireRemoteAuthentication`).
 If remote authentication is not enabled, the handler will exit with a result of `NoResult`.
     1. If remote authentication is enabled for the endpoint, the handler will make an HTTP request to the ASP.NET app's authenticate endpoint.
 It will copy configured headers and cookies from the current request onto this new one in order to forward auth-relevant data.
 As mentioned above, default behavior is to copy the `Authorize` header and all cookies.
 The API key header is also added for security purposes.
-1. The ASP.NET app's `RemoteAuthenticationHttpHandler` will serve requests sent to the authenticate endpoint.
-As long as the API keys match, the handler will return either the current user's ClaimsPrincipal serialized into the response body (the use should have already been logged in thanks to the forwarded headers and cookies) or it will return 401.
-ASP.NET authentication middleware will intercept the 401 response and either add relevant response headers (`WWW-Authenticate`, for example) or change the response to a 302 with a `Location` header to indicate where the requester should redirect to.
+1. The ASP.NET app will serve requests sent to the authenticate endpoint.
+As long as the API keys match, the ASP.NET app will return either the current user's ClaimsPrincipal serialized into the response body or it will return an HTTP status code (like 401 or 302) and response headers indicating failure.
 1. When the ASP.NET Core app's `RemoteAuthenticationAuthHandler` receives the response from the ASP.NET app.
     1. If a ClaimsPrincipal was successfully returned, the auth handler will deserialize it and use it as the current user's identity.
     1. If a ClaimsPrincipal was not successfully returned, the handler will store the result and if authentication is challenged (because the user is accessing a protected resource, for example), the request's response will be updated with the status code and selected response headers from the response from the authenticate endpoint.
 This enables challenge responses (like redirects to a login page) to be propagated to end users.